qasimwarraich/VAMR_Summary/VAMR.md

 14. What is the repeatability of the SIFT detector after a rescaling of 2?
 And for a 50 degrees’ viewpoint change?
+    - SIFT should be scale invariant.
+At a 50 degree view point change repeatability also drops to 50%

 15. Illustrate the 1st to 2nd closest ratio of SIFT detection: what’s the intuitive reasoning behind it?
 Where does the 0.8 factor come from?